ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/in-music-festival-tickets.markdown

   \ you’ll be spoilt to find a more idyllic location to enjoy your favourite bands!"
 section3-content: "<p>The line-up is packed to hilt with bands not to be missed live,\
   \ from pioneering new artists to rock legends.
 Kicking off the headliners are the\
-  \ …Villians Josh Homme and the gang, Queens of Stone Age, bringing back their Californian\
+  \ Villians Josh Homme and the gang, Queens of Stone Age, bringing back their Californian\
   \ desert grooves; with over 20 million album sales worldwide you can’t afford to\
   \ miss Alice In Chains or the acclaimed Indie band Interpol’s Croatian debut and\
-  \ many, many more.</p>\r\n<p>INmusic offers something for everyone.
+  \ many, many more!</p>\r\n<p>INmusic offers something for everyone.
 An array of\
   \ the best indie rock bands on the planet, sunshine, a picturesque location and\
   \ activities like swimming, yoga and sports.
 Hardcore campers lay back and relax\
   \ with the lakeside camping on two of the islands that are equipped with Wi-Fi,\